 4 Unique Northern California Parks for History Lovers

-History comes alive in Sonoma County, from the birth of California's modern wine industry, to the birth of California itself as part of the United States.
+History comes alive in Sonoma County and you can find traces of its rich history in many different places.
 This rich heritage is offered to travelers and history buffs through state historic parks.

 Jack London State Historic Park